Boring Services You Will Need for Creating Your Homestead

 Depending on the type of soil you have and the look you want, your contractor may recommend one of several types of retaining walls.
 For example, if your lot has loose, soft soil, then a sheet pile retaining wall may work best.
 Construction of this type of wall involves partially burying sheets of steel, wood or vinyl in the ground.

 Another popular type of residential retaining wall is a gravity wall.
 If you have a short slope, then a gravity retaining wall will suffice to stabilize the soil.
 These walls are typically made of stone or concrete.

 When you are ready to order any of these boring services, contact Robar Boring Contractors Pty Ltd. We can inspect your land, give you an estimate on boring and digging and carry out the project from beginning to end.
-We are equipped to dig through hard layers of rock and up to 20 metres deep.
+Our expert piling contractors based in Sydney can design the required piling foundations for your project and we are equipped to dig through hard layers of rock and up to 20 metres deep.